JKHYuen/BloomAttenuationBuild/README.md

 # Bloom Attenuation
 Tech demo to show a solution to improve traditional bloom.
 Bloom contribution is affected by depth buffer to simulate light attenuation.

-# To Start Tech Demo
+## To Start Tech Demo
 ***Windows 64-bit required**
-1. Clone or download repo with green "Code" button at the top left
+1. Clone or download zip with green "Code" button at the top left
-2. Run "BloomAttenutation.exe"
+2. Run "BloomAttenutation.exe" (must be unzipped)

-# Controls
+## Controls
     WASD: to move
     Shift: run